Dhar15/SplitRight/README.md

 ## 🧠 Limitations

-1. **Single Payer Support**
-   - Only one person can be marked as the payer per bill.
-Multi-payer handling is not yet implemented.

-2. **Single Bill per Group**
-   - Each group currently supports only one active bill.
-Additional or recurring bills per group are on the roadmap.
+1. **Separation of Bill amounts and other charges**
+   - To make the logic sound and provide a differnentiated discount/tax/tip engine, the base amounts and all other charges need to be separately entered by the user.

-3. **OCR Sensitivity**
+2. **OCR Sensitivity**
    - OCR parsing works best with high-quality images and a clear "Item Name – Item Amount" structure.
 Poor lighting, blurry images, or misaligned text can lead to inaccurate item detection.

 > These limitations will be addressed in future updates (if i get the time).